-At The River you will discover a group of real people dedicated to following Jesus Christ and manifesting His kingdom deeply in our lives and broadly in our world.
-We hope you will come visit us on a Sunday morning to see for yourself what our community is like.
+At The River you will discover a group of real, imperfect people dedicated to following Jesus Christ and seeking to live into His kingdom deeply in our lives locally and broadly in our world.
+While a community of faith is much more than a Sunday service, we hope you'll come visit on a Sunday morning to see for yourself what our weekly community is like.
 If you do, here is what you can expect....

 We believe the church is a family, knit together by something greater than our personal preferences or life circumstances.
 At The River, you’ll find a combination of very old traditions and new(er) western traditions.
 Liturgical prayers, hymns, and blessings unite us to the movement of God in church communities throughout the centuries.
 Contemporary music, videos, lighting, and art place our faith in the context of our everyday lives here in the 21st century.
 We are always striving to grow as an intergenerational, multi-ethnic community.
-Kids join us for the first song, then headed to their classes.
-Youth (middle and high schoolers) join us monthly for musical worship and communion after the message.
+Kids join us for the first fifteen minutes or so, then head to their classes.

 We believe the worship of God can take on many forms.
 It's no secret that music accesses a soulful place in us, swiftly and earnestly.
 For this reason, we spend a large portion of our worship gathering in song.
 From ancient hymns and prayers set to music, to contemporary songs and even secular tunes that illuminate the spiritual journey—we love to sing, listen, and engage.
 Some folks do this while seated quietly, others stand, lift hands, and move around.
 You might even see some children dancing.
 It's all good.
 Generally the band will play a few songs at the outset of the gathering, then a longer set later on.
 The focus is not on the musicians, but on the God who orchestrates the music of our lives.

-We believe in the power of prayer and sharing our joys or burdens with one another.
-Prayer ministers stand by the wall near the cross.
-We invite you to come up anytime after the message, during musical worship.
+We believe in the power of prayer, and sharing our joys and burdens with one another.
+Prayer ministers are available each week during the worship service.
+We invite you to come up anytime after the message to pray with someone.
 Our prayer ministers are trained to pray for you with care and confidentiality.
 They will listen for what God may want to share with you through images, Scriptures and phrases.
 We invite you to come and receive from God, as we believe He listens and acts on behalf of our prayers.